 What is a Deskless Worker?

-When employees do not have a designated office or work space, they are referred to as deskless workers.
+The definition of deskless worker can be termed as when employees do not have a designated office or work space.
 Today, deskless workers account for an astounding 80% of the total global workforce, or approximately 2.7 billion people.

 They are commonly employed in industries such as healthcare, retail, manufacturing, construction, transportation, telecommunications, and others.